I’ve got beets (!) Will you eat them if I send some home?”

 “Ummmm … “

-We stood .. my Mom & I .. peering long & hard into her cabinet filled with jars of fruits & vegetables.
+We stood .. my Mom and I .. peering long and hard into her cabinet filled with jars of fruits and vegetables.
 I’m not exactly sure when mason jars replaced freezer bags .. but I’m sure glad they did

 “Wait ..
 Do you even like beets?”

 “Ummmm … Maybe I’ve just never had a good one.
 What the heck .. throw them in ..
 The Chef does for sure”

 They stayed on the counter for the better part of the week.
 It’s best not to push inspiration .. when the time was right ..
 I’d know.. and indeed I did.
 In search of ideas for our upcoming swap .. there is .. a beautifully colored dip made from beets.

 Jerusalem has yet to steer me wrong .. and this recipe was no exception.
 True to form .. it was a breeze to execute once I had the ingredients.

 The beets provided the body of the puree .. along with the vibrant color .. and earthy sweetness .. yogurt helping with the creamy texture and slightly sour bite.
 The red chile & za’atar combined to perfectly dance around the sweetness of the beets .. to pointedly poke through the deep purple-red with spicy flashes.

 Just as brilliantly .. the recipe called for a sprinkling of hazelnuts .. goat cheese .. and thinly sliced green onions to top it off.
 A simple .. yet surprisingly magical concoction .. if there ever was one

 As I dipped a few veggies into this delicious purple dip ..
 “Huh ..
 There just could be something to this beet thing .. maybe it isn’t so bad after all”